 Tobacco use remains the leading cause of preventable death and disease in the United States and in Delaware.
-To address this enormous toll, the American Lung Association in Delaware calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Delaware's elected officials:

-- Increase the sales age for tobacco products to 21 years old; and
+- Increase the minimum sales age for tobacco products to 21 years old;

-- Fund tobacco prevention and cessation programs at the Centers for Disease Control and Prevention (CDC) recommended level.
+- Fund tobacco prevention and cessation programs at the Centers for Disease Control and Prevention (CDC) recommended level; and

 - Increase the cigarette tax by $1.00 per pack or more and equalize taxes on tobacco products to the cigarette tax.

 While there was discussion prior to the 2018 legislative session amongst the Lung Association and other public health partners about introducing a bill to increase the tobacco sales age to 21, the decision was made to postpone this effort.
 The Lung Association and partners are poised to move forward with a Tobacco 21 campaign in 2019.